streamlink/streamlink/.github/ISSUE_TEMPLATE/Plugin_Issue.md

 ### Logs

 <!--
-Logs are always required for a plugin issue, use `-l debug` [(help)](https://streamlink.github.io/cli.html#cmdoption-l)
+Logs are always required for a plugin issue, use `-l debug` [(help)](https://streamlink.github.io/cli.html#cmdoption-l) and avoid using `--stream-url` as that will suppress log output.

 Make sure to **remove username and password**

-You can upload your logs to https://gist.github.com/ or_ -->
+You can upload your logs to https://gist.github.com/ or place your logs below.
+-->

 ```